“I threw this exercise in just for fun. ‘Cause I’m evil like that.”

 The purpose of the chest press is in the name: it strengthens the chest.

-Lay on your back on a bench or the floor with legs extended or bent.
-Holding dumbbells in each hand, put your arms out to the sides with elbows bent at a 45° angle, dumbbells up in the air, and palms facing towards your feet.
+Lay on your back on a bench or the floor with knees bent and feet flat on the floor.
+Holding dumbbells in each hand, put your arms out to the sides – your upper arms should be forming a 45° angle with your body.
+Hold the dumbbells up in the air with palms facing towards your feet.
 Slowly extend your arms straight up over you.
 Lower your arms back to the starting position, and repeat.

 7 – 8 lbs is often a good starting place.